THE BEGINNING - 1954 ONWARDS

 Plans were subsequently lodged with Rushcliffe Borough Council for these works in June 2007, and in July 2007 further plans were deposited by Check Whyte Industries for conversion of the old Coop Bank premises overlooking the seal pond into Head Office premises.
 These were granted and CWI moved in in August 2007.

-We decided to persevere but were again rebuffed by the Town Hall management which refused to accept any further bookings from us and a decision was taken to “decamp” to The Cope Auditorium and reprise AN INSPECTOR CALLS as our 203rd production in March 2006.
-Showing that if you pick the right play, the audience will return, box office receipts were good and the play introduced Oli Thompson to the group as Eric Birling and Keith Hague made a guest appearance.
+At this point in our history, Nick Grainger offered to provide new leadership as the group moved into the new post-Stanford era and came on to the committee full time as Chairman at the 2006 AGM having previously served as the liaison officer between ESNA and the FPs during the difficult months of 2005.
+We decided to persevere with LTH but were again rebuffed by the management which refused to accept any further bookings from us, and a decision was taken to “decamp” to The Cope Auditorium at Loughborough College and reprise AN INSPECTOR CALLS as our 203rd production in March 2006.
+Showing that if you pick the right play, the audience will return, box office receipts were good, and the play introduced Oli Thompson to the group as Eric Birling and Keith Hague made a guest appearance.

 BUTTERFLIES ARE FREE was a delightful, warm, and optimistic comedy played in September 2007.
-It was beautifully done by a small cast of newcomer Rhiannon Mollart, Oliver Thompson, Ingrid Daniels and Jeremy Malpass with a colouful attic set by Andrew McGowan.
+It was beautifully done with a small cast of newcomer Rhiannon Mollart, Oliver Thompson, Ingrid Daniels, and Jeremy Malpas with a colourful attic set by Andrew McGowan.
 Probably being an unknown play, and an unusual title, the audiences stayed away in their droves – which was the same fate befallen by the following play in January 2008, ART.
-A theatrical tour de force starring Steven Illidge, Chris Burdett and Jeremy Malpass, this play was renowned for its excellent cast, its bad language, and being very short!
+A theatrical tour de force starring Steven Illidge, Chris Burdett and Jeremy Malpas, this play was renowned for its excellent cast, its bad language, and being very short!

 PRIDE AND PREJUDICE was on in April 2008 and being a costume drama attracted back the audiences – although the increased box office take was wiped out by the cost of the costumes!
 It introduced even more newcomers to the Company – Nicola Speight, Claire Malpas, and Amy Walters and was well received by an appreciative audience.